 CMA and the proposed federal tax reforms

-To further understand the impact on the medical profession and the health care system, the CMA is working closely with taxation and legal experts to develop a comprehensive brief to be submitted to the federal government prior to the end of the consultation period.
+To further understand the impact on the medical profession and the health care system, the CMA is working closely with taxation and legal experts to develop a comprehensive brief that was submitted to the federal government prior to the end of the consultation period.

 Here are some of our recent activities on the issue:

-- We’ll be advancing our concerns in front of the Finance Committee on Sept.
-21.
+- We advanced our concerns in front of the Finance Committee on Sept.
+21 and 28.

 How can you take action?

 - More than 10,000 letters have been submitted to MPs across the country via our letter-writing tool.

 There’s still time for you to send yours!

 - We’re here to support you in any meetings you may wish to host with your local MP through the

 - Join the conversation on social media using #UnfairTaxChanges.